 These cleaning tips are meant to help you stay on budget easily no matter how busy you are.
-Moms who work outside the home, or even stay at home moms with multiple children may find themselves struggling with those regular daily chores.
+Moms who work outside the home, or even stay at home moms with children may find themselves struggling with those regular daily chores.
 Instead of giving in to the desire to hire help, check these tips first to make the most of your budget and time.

 Budget Cleaning Tips For Busy Moms